Priest Barracks of Dachau Concentration Camp: Religious activities

-Non-clerical prisoners were forbidden from the chapel – and barbed wire erected in an effort to keep the clerics separate from other prisoners.
+Lay prisoners were forbidden from the chapel – and barbed wire erected in an effort to keep the clerics separate from other prisoners.
 Friction and jealousies developed among the "ordinary prisoners".
 The SS continued to harass the chapel-going priests – snatching the eucharist, trampling rosaries and medallions.
 In March 1941, conditions improved again, with easing of work requirements, allowance for meditation, permission to read newspapers and use the library, and the allocation of Russian and Polish prisoners to tend to the priests' quarters.
 Briefly wine and cocoa were supplied.
 "It appears that this was due to the intervention of the Vatican", wrote Berben – though the camp guards continued to humiliate the priests.

 Religious activity outside the chapel was totally forbidden.
-Non-clergy were forbidden to enter the building, and, wrote Berben, the German clergy feared that breaking this rule would lose them their chapel: "the clergy in Block 26 observed this rule in a heartless way which naturally raised a storm of protest.
+Laymen were forbidden to enter the building, and, wrote Berben, the German clergy feared that breaking this rule would lose them their chapel: "the clergy in Block 26 observed this rule in a heartless way which naturally raised a storm of protest.
 With the Poles in Block 28 it was different: all Christians of whatever nationality were welcomed as brothers and invited to attend the clandestine Sunday Masses, celebrated before dawn in conditions reminiscent of the catacombs".
 Priests would secretly take confessions and distribute the Eucharist among other prisoners.

 From March 1943, all priests could officiate at Mass, and in 1944, Masses were held each Sunday, celebrated by all nationalities and the chapel was also used by other denominations.
 While Catholics could communicate in Latin, the multinational nature of the prison population made communication difficult.